-During the site review/field check meeting it should be determined if the proposed project will have a potential impact on rail facilities.
+During the site review/field check meeting, the participants shall determine if the proposed project will have a potential impact on rail facilities.
 If it appears that work will be near or on railroad right-of-way, the LPA will coordinate with the railroad to determine the need for flagging, liability insurance, agreements and a possible diagnostic review.